-Funds for the following deposits are available on the first business day after the day of deposit if you make the deposit in person to one of our tellers and ask them to place a stamp on your deposit slip indicating that special checks are included in the deposit:
+Funds for the following deposits are available on the same business day as the day of deposit if you make the deposit in person to one of our employees:

 In addition, funds you deposit by check (including those mentioned above) may be delayed for a longer period of time under the following circumstances:

 We will notify you if we delay your ability to withdraw funds for any of these reasons, and we will tell you when the funds will be available.
 They will generally be available no later than the seventh business day after the day of deposit.